exonum/exonum-doc/src/get-started/java-binding.md

 python3 -m exonum_launcher -i config.yml
 ```

-See the following section for instructions on creating `config.yml` file for a
+See the following section for instructions on creating the `config.yml` file for
-specific service.
+a specific service.

-### Writing Configuration File
+### Writing the Configuration File

 Start with specifying IP addresses of the blockchain nodes: